ozgunakin/outages_filtering_program/README.md

 # Outages Filtering Program
-A small program to filter and enhance outages of sites.
+A small program that filters outages of indicated sites and posts an enhanced versions of these outages with device info to the system.

 ## File Strucuture:
 - main.py